-The provision for income taxes was not significant for all periods presented.
-The Company's effective tax rate was approximately zero percent for all periods presented.
+The income tax expense (benefit) and the associated effective tax rates were not significant for all periods presented.
 The effective tax rate was lower than the U.S. federal statutory rate primarily because of the domestic valuation allowances.
-For all periods presented, the Company recognized an insignificant provision related to foreign income taxes.

 12. Concentration Risks and Significant Customers